pterodactyl/documentation/wings/1.0/configuration.md

 [[toc]]

 ::: warning
-These are advanced configurations for wings.
-You risk breaking wings and making containers un-usable if you modify something incorrectly.
-Proceed at your own risk, and only if you know what each configuration value does.
+These are advanced configurations for Wings.
+You risk breaking Wings and making containers unusable if you configure something incorrectly.
+Proceed only if you know what each configuration value does.
 :::

 ## Private Registries

-These settings are used to allow usage of private docker registries with pterodactyl.
+These settings can be used to authenticate against (private) docker registries when pulling images.

 ### Available Keys